 How prosocial behaviour develops

 At around 2 years, children start learning that other people think, feel and experience things differently from themselves.
-Prosocial behaviour develops when children see other people’s thoughts, feelings and experiences as important.
+Prosocial behaviour develops when children start to see other people’s thoughts, feelings and experiences as important.

 Prosocial behaviour starts with small actions that show consideration for others.
-For example, a toddler might see someone else upset, feel upset too and want to fix the problem.
+For example, a toddler might see someone who’s upset, feel upset too and want to comfort the other person or fix the problem.

 Older children and adults tend to share, be kind and cooperate because they believe that it’s important to contribute to other people’s and society’s wellbeing.